BrdU immunohistochemistry is used for studying adult neurogenesis.

 Corticosterone may also inhibit cell proliferation by downregulating the generation of insulin-like growth factor I (IGF-I) 6.

 Actionable tip: reduce stress and anxiety, which increases circulating corticosterone.
 If you have depression, consider looking into drugs like NSI-189, which specifically up-regulate neurogenesis by blocking corticosterone.

 Selective-serotonin re-uptake inhibitors (SSRIs), but also other classes of antidepressants, are well-known to up-regulate neurogenesis.
 Tricyclics also have a positive effect on the integration of new neurons in the adult mammalian brain.

 Conversely, prolonged, untreated major depressive disorder may itself be ultimately neurotoxic, mediated by the deleterious effects of excess glucocorticoids on hippocampal neuronal morphology.

 Almost all antidepressants independent of class, ranging from mirtazepine (Remeron) to SSRIs, seem to enhance hippocampal neurogenesis in animal models, an effect which has been recapitulated in humans in a 2009 Nature paper.

 It has been questioned whether there is any evidence that the antidepressant effect of these medications is necessarily related to increased neurogenesis.
 One canonical study published in Science, demonstrated that neurogenesis is actually required for the behavioral effects of antidepressants.
 They accomplished this feat by irradiating nascent neurons with x-rays and observing that the antidepressant effect of these drugs was abolished.

-Actionable tip: If you’re depressed, seek treatment.
+Actionable tip: If you’re depressed, seek treatment (easier said than done).